facebook/folly/folly/futures/README.md

 ## You make me Promises, Promises

 If you are wrapping an asynchronous operation, or providing an asynchronous API to users, then you will want to make Promises.
 Every Future has a corresponding Promise (except Futures that spring into existence already completed, with `makeFuture()`).
-Promises are simple, you make one, you extract the Future, and you fulfil it with a value or an exception.
+Promises are simple, you make one, you extract the Future, and you fulfill it with a value or an exception.
 Example:

 ```C++
 Promise<int> p;